realworldocaml/book/en/error-handling.md

   <fun>
 ```

-This implementation is more problematic than it looks.
-In particular,
+Let's think about the behavior of this code in the presence of
-what happens if `compute_weight` itself throws an exception?
-Ideally,
+exceptions.
+In particular, what happens if `compute_weight` throws an
-`lookup_weight` should propagate that exception on, but if the
+exception?
+Ideally, `lookup_weight` should propagate that exception
-exception happens to be `Not_found`, then that's not what will happen:
+on, but if the exception happens to be `Not_found`, then that's not
+what will happen:

 ```ocaml
 # lookup_weight ~compute_weight:(fun _ -> raise Not_found)